Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earthen wall house - cultural heritage of Mong people in Ha Giang

-The rammed earth houses with traditional architecture are considered a cultural feature of the Mong people in the Rocky Plateau in Ha Giang.
+The rammed earth houses with traditional architecture are considered a cultural feature of the Mong people in the Rocky Plateau region of Ha Giang.

 Báo Tin TứcBáo Tin Tức21/03/2025

-According to their concept, the traditional rammed earth house is the measure of wealth of each family, each clan, this is also the basis to determine which Mong people have lived the longest in the area.
-The rammed earth house means the wall of the house is compacted with soil, so that the soil can compact into a wall, people call it a rammed earth house.
+According to their concept, the traditional rammed earth house is the measure of the wealth of each family, each clan, this is also the basis to determine which Mong people have lived the longest in the area.
+A rammed earth house means the walls of the house are compacted with soil, so that the soil can compact into a wall, people call it a rammed earth house.

-The rammed earth house has a roof covered with yin and yang roofing, surrounded by pine wood from the rocky plateau, the walls are made of earth, people use available surrounding materials to build the house.
-All stages to complete the rammed earth house are done by hand, without any machinery.
+The rammed earth house has a roof covered with yin-yang roofing, surrounded by pine wood from the rocky plateau, the walls are made of earth, people use available surrounding materials to build the house.
+All stages to complete the rammed earth house are done by hand, without any machines.

-The vast nature, rugged terrain, and harsh climate of the rocky plateau have a profound influence on the architecture of Mong houses here.
-The rammed earth houses are warm in winter and cool in summer.
+The vast nature, rugged terrain, and harsh climate of the rocky plateau have had a profound impact on the architecture of the Mong people's houses here.
+The earthen houses are warm in winter and cool in summer.

 Photo caption